-UTHSC's Facilities Services strives to ensure that campus facilities, grounds, and landscaping are maintained in such a way as to eliminate natural obstructions that could become safety concerns.
-UTHSC has over 100% of its academic and research facilities having card swipe access externally and internally.
-Several buildings have access to open/close at predetermined times/dates (timed door locks).
-The remaining buildings have preset times/dates that the card swipes will allow access.
+The UT Health Science Center's Facilities Services strives to ensure that campus facilities, grounds, and landscaping are maintained in such a way as to eliminate natural obstructions that could become safety concerns.
+The UT Health Science Center has card swipe access externally and internally.
+Most campus buildings have access to open/close at predetermined times/dates (timed door locks).
+Some buildings on campus allow for 24 hour a day access based on access permissions.

-There are twenty-one (17) help phones (Emergency Call Boxes) located throughout the UTHSC Campus in strategically locations.
+There are fourteen (14) help phones (Emergency Call Boxes) located throughout the UT Health Science Center Campus in strategic locations.
 When activated they will automatically contact the UTHSC-PD dispatcher.
-Throughout the UTHSC Campus, there are over 3,800 security cameras with strategic locations.
-Security cameras are found in the interior and exterior of the UTHSC buildings.
+Throughout the UT Health Science Center Campus, there are over 3,800 security cameras with strategic locations.
+Security cameras are found in the interior and exterior of the UT Health Science Center buildings.